 The electronic resources made available by Library Services include databases, eJournals and eBooks.
 We also have electronic access to University of Birmingham research and publications.

 Guidance and training

 Whether you want to find a particular electronic resource or carry out a search for articles, FindIt@Bham provides a 'one stop shop' to support teaching and research.
-Access is available to over 50,000 subscribed and open access eJournals, over 500,000 eBooks and over 1,000 databases across all subject disciplines.
+Subscribed and open access content is available to over 50,000 eJournals, 500,000 eBooks and over 1,000 databases across all subject disciplines.

 We have an extensive collection of eBooks in all subjects offering flexibility and added functionality such as keyword searching within a text.

 Research papers and even some books and book chapters are increasingly becoming openly available under Open Access licences which allow anyone to download and read them without need of a subscription.
 We include links to such content in FindIt@Bham, vastly increasing the resources you have immediate access to.

 On campus access

 Access is available on campus to a majority of the library's collections without signing in to FindIt@Bham.
 However it is recommended that you sign in to FindIt@Bham at the start of your session to ensure you are retrieving all possible results and preventing further authentication requests.
 In addition to access your library account and to use the e-shelf to save searches and results, you will need to sign in.